- Download our Moving to Thailand Guide (PDF)

 Cultural dos and don’ts in Thailand

 - Do show great respect to the Thai royal family.
-They are highly revered by the local population.
+The local population highly reveres them.

-Do take the Thai national anthem very seriously.
-It is broadcast over television and radio twice a day – every day at 8am and 6pm when the flag is raised and lowered.
-It is also shown before movies in the cinema.
+- Do take the Thai national anthem seriously.
+It is broadcast twice daily over television and radio – when the flag is raised every day at 8am, and when it’s lowered just before sunset.
 When the anthem is being played, everyone must stop what they are doing and stand to attention out of respect.

-Don’t ever touch the head of a Thai person or pass any objects over someone’s head.
+- Don’t ever touch the head of a Thai person or pass any objects over someone’s head.
 The head is the highest part of the body and is considered sacred in Thailand.
-It needs to be treated with utmost respect.
+It must be treated with the utmost respect.

-Don’t use feet for anything other than standing or walking.
-It is not acceptable for people to put feet up on a table or desk, and expats should avoid pointing their feet at people.
+- Don’t use your feet for anything other than standing or walking.
+It is unacceptable for people to put their feet on a table or desk, and expats should avoid pointing them at people.
 It is also considered impolite to touch one’s feet in public.

 - Do keep your cool.
 The Thai phrase jai yen, meaning ‘cool heart’, is a way of life.
 It refers to the ability to stay composed, calm and patient in tense situations.
 Thai people go to great lengths to avoid confrontation and remain diplomatic.